 Converging with cultural and technological disruptions forthcoming in healthcare, Biotech Support Group develops methods for cost effective and efficient sample prep essential for these expanding markets.
 Following a tiered business strategy, the company continues its growth in the consumable research products area supporting the rapidly expanding installation of LC-MS instrument and computational infrastructure.
 From these innovations, the company has acquired knowledgebase and biomarker intellectual property assets that support discoveries of protein markers from blood, with special emphasis on early detection and personalized medical decisions for cancer patients.
-For business development, commercial and research partnerships and collaborations, contact: Matt Kuruc 732-274-2866, mkuruc@biotechsupportgroup.com www.biotechsupportgroup.com
+For Business Development, contact: Matthew Kuruc 732-274-2866, sales@biotechsupportgroup.com www.biotechsupportgroup.com